-Finally, in calculating figures for the 2019 Professional Solicitor Bulletin, we excluded campaigns from three solicitors.
-While we believe that these solicitors meet the statutory definition of “professional solicitor” and have been appropriately filing as such, we excluded them because they (1) are known to solicit funds outside the conventional phone, mail and/or face-to-face methods and (2) raised enough funds to potentially skew the aggregate results, given that the focus of this report is on conventional solicitation.
-Likewise, please note that some solicitors included in the aggregate results may engage in unconventional fundraising; however, the amounts these solicitors raised were not significant enough to impact the overall data.
-Individual results from all campaigns reported to the AGO for 2019 (including for the three excluded solicitors) are included in the appendices.
+Finally, in calculating figures for the 2020 Professional Solicitor Bulletin, we reported campaigns conducted by three solicitors separately from what we have categorized as “Conventional Paid Solicitors.”
+While we believe that these solicitors meet the statutory definition of “professional solicitor” and have been appropriately filing as such, we report on them separately because they (1) are known to solicit funds outside the conventional phone, mail and/or face-to-face methods and (2) raised enough funds to skew the aggregate results, given that the focus of this report has historically been on conventional solicitation.
+Please note that some solicitors included in the aggregate results may engage in unconventional fundraising; however, the amounts these solicitors raised were not significant enough to impact the overall data.
+Individual results from all campaigns reported to the AGO for 2020 are included in the appendices.

-- Eaton Vance Distributors, Inc. is an investment management firm that offers its own donor-advised fund, The US Charitable Gift Fund, as a way for its clients to support charitable causes.
-It reportedly raised $323 million in 2019, 98% of which went to charity.
+- Eaton Vance Distributors, Inc., an investment management firm that offers its own donor-advised fund, The US Charitable Gift Fund, as a way for its clients to support charitable causes.
+It reportedly raised $377 million in 2020, 99% of which went to charity.

-- Network for Good, Inc. is an online fundraising platform that works with a related donor-advised fund with the same name.
-It reported raising $496 million in 2019, 98% of which went to charity.
+- Network for Good, Inc., an online fundraising platform that works with a related donor-advised fund with the same name.
+It reported raising $683 million in 2020, 99% of which went to charity.